-The Quality Control Unit provides data to the SNAP and Medicaid (including CHIP) programs on the accuracy with which the local agency is applying state eligibility and program requirements.
-The direct and allocated costs for the regional Quality Control Reviewers are charged to a quality control cost pool.
-These expenditures are distributed to programs on the basis of the accumulated to date number of reviews completed during the month.
-Staff completing payment error rate measure reviews will direct charge their time to Medicaid administration.
+Quality Control Reviews provide data to the SNAP and Medicaid (including CHIP) programs on the accuracy with which the local agency is applying state eligibility and program requirements.
+The direct and allocated costs for these reviews will be allocated to SNAP or Medical Administration.
+Reviews of the child care program are also tracked separately and charged directly to CCDBG.